Introduction to Sport: Physical Activity, Health and Exercise BSc (Hons) Top-Up

 Our aim is to ensure that you know what to expect from the course and provide advice and guidance on what you need to prepare for your studies.
 There will be activities that you may want to get involved in, both across the department and within Barnsley College, and we will let you know more about these when you enrol.
-Below is the time and venue for enrolment which you are required to attend:

 Proof of Qualifications